paul-manser/AtturraTeset/Readme.md

 - more comments could be added to the code but I feel most of this is self expanitory
 - more unit tests (I wrote them as I used them, not particularly aiming for high coverage)
 - pulling the seperate areas into there own projects (Engine, UI, Repositories).
-- I hard wired the calculations for the different deductions which should be done with data from a db
+- I hard wired the calculations for the different deductions which should be done with data from a
+- could add UI tests (I have done this in the past with a number of different platforms)